shakfu/py-js/README.md

 This will create a `py` package in $HOME/Documents/Max 8/packages/py

-Once this is done you can run some of the patchers to test the py and pyjs objects.
+Once this is done you can run some of the patchers to in the package test the py and pyjs objects.

 *NOTE*: Recent changes in Max have allowed for this to work in standalones.
 Just create your standalone application from a patcher which which includes the `py` and `pyjs` objects.
 Once it is built into a `<STANDALONE>` then copy the whole aforementioned `py` package to `<STANDALONE>/Contents/Resources/C74/packages` and delete the redundant `py.mxo` in `<STANDALONE>/Contents/Resources/C74/externals` since it already exists in the just-copied package.